Pickup trucks usually command good prices at used vehicle auctions.

-KBB said that average values for 1- to 3-year-old pickup trucks have remained strong, as a result of high demand at auction, despite fuel prices peaking in December 2016, as covered in the company’s Blue Book Market Report for the fourth quarter of 2016.
+KBB said that average values for one-year to three-year-old pickup trucks have remained strong as a result of high demand at auction, despite fuel prices peaking in December 2016, as covered in the company’s Blue Book Market Report for the fourth quarter of 2016.

 Higher fuel prices may now be denting the values of used pickups.